 - PSYC7080: Couples and Family Counseling (8)

-- Additional Program Information
+- Admissions Information

 Please note that admission to the program is competitive.
 Limited spaces are available and application does not guarantee acceptance

-- 3.0 cumulative undergraduate GPA
+- Minimum of 3.0 cumulative undergraduate GPA

-- Official undergraduate transcripts from all universities attended (Additional core undergraduate psychology classes may be required for full admission.)
+- Official undergraduate transcripts from all universities attended

 Please provide a typed essay (500 word limit) that addresses the following questions: